Akella17/prakhar-agarwal.github.io/_pages/publications.md

 <i><b>Akella Ravi Tej</b>, Rekula Ravi Teja, Dr. Vinod Pankajakshan.</i> <br>
   * The <a href="https://akella17.github.io/kernel_papers/Kernel_Paper.pdf">paper</a> proposes a (k, n)-threshold secret image sharing scheme that offers flexibility in terms of meeting contrasting demands such as information security and storage efficiency.<br>
-  * Accepted for presentation at WIFS-2018, the flagship workshop of IEEE Information Forensics and Security technical committee.
+  * Accepted for presentation at <a href="http://wifs2018.comp.polyu.edu.hk/">WIFS-2018
+</a>, the flagship workshop of IEEE Information Forensics and Security technical committee.